SANDAG/ABM-Reporting/python/emfac/README.md

     In the "Status / Output Download" column, press download button after file is processed to download zipped EMFAC data.
 Repeat for every file.

-    *Then*, unzip downloaded zipped files and place in desired output folder.
+    Then, unzip downloaded zipped files and place in desired output folder.
 <br/>

+    **For EMFAC2014**: Use EMFAC2014 desktop application\
+    Open the application.
+Keep the default *Run Mode* of "Emissions" and change the *Run Type* to "Custom Activity (SG)".
+Select "Load Custom Activity File" in the dropdown and then press "Start".\
+    With "EMFAC2014 Custom Activity File" selected, press "Load Custom Activity".
+Navigate to your EMFAC2014 input file location and select it.
+Wait for the file to load, then press "Next" on the bottom right of the application window.\
+    For *Report Types*, select "Planning Inventory".
+Navigate to your preferred output directory after pressing "Change Directory".
+Then, press "Run" in the bottom right corner of the application window.
+This run process may take some time.

 4. Summarize EMFAC tool outputs.\
     Open command prompt of user’s choice.
 Enter command to place summary file in output folder: